-Merrick Music is a production company and recording studio that is now located in the Asheville, North Carolina area situated on a very private and beautiful mountain top resort like setting.
-Merrick Music was formerly located in Nashville, TN.
+Merrick Music is a grammy award winning production company and recording studio facility that is located in Nashville, Tennessee and in the Asheville, North Carolina areas.
+The Asheville area studio is situated on a very private and beautiful mountain top resort like setting.
+Merrick Music has operated in Nashville, TN for over 20 years.
 The owner of Merrick Music is Neal Merrick Blackwood AKA Neal Merrick.
 Neal Merrick Blackwood has worked under many Production Teams and Monikers.
 Through the years Composer & Musician, Neal Merrick Blackwood, has produced and engineered Grammy award-winning artists ranging from instrumental to alternative rock.
 Neal is a multi-instrumentalist who was born in Nashville, Tennessee, USA.
-Neal was formerly an Ambient Recording Artist on Space For Music Records.
+Neal is also an Ambient Recording Artist that was formerly signed to Space For Music Records.
 Neal spent most of his early life in the Nashville area studying and performing various musical styles and technical applications that helped to instill a solid foundation.
 This passion developed into many exciting musical endeavors.
 Neal produces, composes, arranges and plays many styles of music.
 For over 35 years in Nashville, Neal has worked with various talent and clients as an engineer, producer, musician, programmer, composer, arranger, songwriter and vocalist in world-renowned studio facilities, as well as in a wide variety of locations and recording environments throughout the world.
 Neal prefers to collaborate with artists and performers in both live shows and in making recordings that are dedicated to helping aid the world.

 In 1988, Neal Merrick Blackwood (Scottish and Cherokee ancestry), Tony Gerber and Robert N. Smith (Neal’s adoptive grandfather) formed Space for Media, one of Nashville’s first MIDI recording studios and high-tech multimedia production houses utilizing Apple computers.
-Among the artists associated with the facility were Gerber, Merrick Blackwood, Giles Reaves, Bet Williams, Brad Jones, Kossie Gardner, Felix Cavaliere (of The Rascals), Jan Pulsford, Jay Joyce, Kirby Shelstad, and Aashid Himons.
+Among the artists associated with the facility were Gerber, Merrick Blackwood, Giles Reaves, Bet Williams, Brad Jones, Melora Zaner, Michael Godsey, Kossie Gardner, Felix Cavaliere (The Rascals), Jan Pulsford, Jay Joyce, Kirby Shelstad, and Aashid Himons.
 Neal has composed, performed and recorded ambient music for over 35 years.
 Adding to Gerber’s and Merrick Blackwood’s collaborations over the years, Neal was formerly signed with Gerber’s ambient music record label, Space For Music Records.

 Neal Merrick Blackwood comes from a rich musical family heritage.
 Even though Neal has had little to do with the gospel music industry, his family is the Multi-Grammy Award Winning Blackwood gospel family.
 The Blackwood family formerly owned Blackwood Music which became EMI Blackwood Music after selling the company to EMI.
 Artists whom have cut songs or are signed with EMI Blackwood Music are as follows: The Beatles, Smokey Robinson, Ryuichi Sakamoto, Alicia Keys, Jewel, John Mellencamp, James Taylor, Norah Jones, Roy Orbison, Kanye West, Jay-Z, Janis Ian, Michael Jackson, Bonnie Raitt, Weird Al Yankovich, R. Kelly, Mark Chesnut, ELO, Jeff Lynne, Lou Reed, Kate Bush, Lisa Gerrard, Adele, Allman Brothers Band, Dickey Betts, Sting, Paul McCartney, Mos Def, Stevie Nicks, Justin Timberlake, Ricky Martin, Marilyn Manson, Beyonce’, Steve Ball, Eric Clapton, Jann Arden, Gene Watson, Pointer Sisters, Sara Evans, The Pixies, David Lynch, John Barry, Neil Diamond, Wyclef Jean, Nirvana, Lady Gaga, John Fogerty, The Ocean Blue, Jim Lauderdale, Death Cab For Cutie, Jeff Lorber, John Lennon, Megadeth, Sugarland, Harry Nilsson, Madonna, Kenny G, Joni Mitchell, Martina McBride, Natasha Bedingfield, David Sylvian, Snoop Dogg, The B-52′s, Enya, Deana Carter, Metallica, Wallflowers, The Flaming Lips, Trace Adkins, Janet Jackson, U2, Pink, Savage Garden, Blackwood Brothers, Ziggy Marley, Youssou N’Dour, Tina Arena, The Psychedelic Furs, Usher, Hall and Oats, Randy Travis, Waylon Jennings, Willie Nelson, Taylor Swift, etc.